HIST 1301. United States History to 1876. 3 Hours. [TCCN: HIST 1301]

-This course examines the growth and development of cities and suburbs in the U.S., paying particular attention to public policy, race, class, ethnic enclaves, and connections between American and global cities.
-Special emphasis will be placed on major metropolitan areas, such as Houston, Texas.
-Research into the city and its surrounding suburbs and locales will be conducted.
+Students examine the growth and development of cities and suburbs in the U.S., paying particular attention to public policy, race, class, ethnic enclaves, and connections between American and global cities.
+Topics may include major metropolitan areas, such as Houston, Texas.
+Students conduct research into the city and its surrounding suburbs and locales.
 Credit 3 .

 HIST 3357.
 World War I (1914-1918).
 3 Hours.

-In this course students examine World War I from its European origins to its emergence as a global conflict.
-The formation of political and military alliances, emerging role of the state, role of industrial economies in waging war, homefront cultures and societies, major land campaigns of the Eastern and Western Fronts, and war at sea are discussed.
-The Bolshevik Revolution in Russia, which emerged out of the war, and the complexity of the peacemaking process is also a topic of discussion.
+Students examine World War I from its European origins to its emergence as a global conflict.
+Topics may include the formation of political and military alliances; emerging role of the state; role of industrial economies in waging war; home front cultures and societies; major land campaigns of the Eastern and Western Fronts; war at sea; the Bolshevik Revolution in Russia, which emerged out of the war; and the complexity of the peacemaking process.

 HIST 3358.
 Silk Roads to Atlantic World.
 3 Hours.

-This course is an interdisciplinary investigation of the contexts, impulses, and implications of long-distance interplay among cultures in both pre-modern and modern times.
-Students will apply scholarly models of cross-cultural interactions using three specific case studies: the ancient Silk Roads, the trans-Eurasian Mongol Empire, and the trans- Atlantic Columbian Exchange.
+Students engage in an interdisciplinary investigation of the contexts, impulses, and implications of long-distance interplay among cultures in both pre-modern and modern times.
+Students apply scholarly models of cross-cultural interactions using three specific case studies: the ancient Silk Roads, the trans-Eurasian Mongol Empire, and the trans- Atlantic Columbian Exchange.

 HIST 3359.
 Germany at War and Peace.
 3 Hours.

-In this course students examine the history of militarism and warfare in Germany, from the rise of the Prussian state in the 18th century through the present.
-The relationship between warfare and the development of German politics, society, and culture are discussed.
+Students examine the history of militarism and warfare in Germany, from the rise of the Prussian state in the eighteenth century through the present.
+Topics may include the relationship between warfare and the development of German politics, society, and culture.
 Major historical figures include Frederick the Great, Clausewitz, Otto von Bismarck, and Adolf Hitler.
-How contemporary, pacifist German politics emerged out of two difficult centuries of warfare is examined.
+Students examine how contemporary, pacifist German politics emerged out of two difficult centuries of warfare.

-The course will focus on the United States involvement in Southeast Asia from 1945 to 1975.
-In particular, it will deal with the issues of nationalism and communism in Southeast Asia, the first Indochina war between the French and Vietnamese, the United States military effort in Indochina from 1965 to 1975, and the postwar political, economic, and social problems in the region.
-The course will also deal with the impact of the Vietnam War on American culture and foreign policy.
+Students examine the United States involvement in Southeast Asia from 1945 to 1975.
+Topics may include the issues of nationalism and communism in Southeast Asia; the first Indochina war between the French and Vietnamese; the United States military effort in Indochina from 1965 to 1975; the postwar political, economic, and social problems in the region; the effect of the Vietnam War on American culture and foreign policy.

 HIST 3362.
 The Middle East, 500 - 1700.
 3 Hours.

-This course will study the political, social, economic, and cultural development of the Middle East from the eve of the rise of Islam through the seventeenth century.
-The course will address such general topics as the following: the Middle East before Islam; the Rise of Islam; the faith and practices of Islam; the Rightly-Guided Caliphs; Shiiah and Sunni Islam; the Umayyad and Abbasid Caliphates; the Crusades and Islam; Islam and the Steppe Empires; the rise and apogee of the Ottoman Empire; and Islam?s initial response to the encroachment of the west.
+Students examine the political, social, economic, and cultural development of the Middle East from the eve of the rise of Islam through the seventeenth century.
+Topics may include the Middle East before Islam; the Rise of Islam; the faith and practices of Islam; the Rightly-Guided Caliphs; Shi'ah and Sunni Islam; the Umayyad and Abbasid Caliphates; the Crusades and Islam; Islam and the Steppe Empires; the rise and apogee of the Ottoman Empire; and Islam's initial response to the encroachment of the west.

-This course traces the development of the British peoples from prehistoric times to the end of the Stuart dynasty.
-While English dominance is a theme, the course also covers the peoples of Wales, Scotland and Ireland.
+Students examine the development of the British peoples from prehistoric times to the end of the Stuart dynasty.
+Topics may include the peoples of Wales, Scotland and Ireland.

 HIST 3364.
 Modern Britain 1714-Present.
 3 Hours.

-A continuation of HIS363, emphasizing the effects of industrial change, the enmity of France in foreign affairs, Great Britain?s renewed expansion overseas following the American Revolution, movements favoring social and economic reform, and political trends to the present.
+Students examine the effects of industrial change, the enmity of France in foreign affairs, Great Britain's renewed expansion overseas following the American Revolution, movements favoring social and economic reform, and political trends to the present.

 HIST 3365.
 Russian History.
 3 Hours.

-Explores the roots of Russia (Kiev, Christianity, the Mongol occupation, Ivan the Terrible, the Times of Troubles), then surveys Russian history from Peter the Great to the present.
+Students examine the roots of Russia (Kiev, Christianity, the Mongol occupation, Ivan the Terrible, the Times of Troubles) and survey Russian history from Peter the Great to the present.

 HIST 3366.
 Modern European Military Hist.
 3 Hours.

-This course examines European military history and its links to political, social, and cultural changes from 1600 to the present day.
-While emphasis is placed on major wars in Europe, attention is also given to European military conflicts in the Middle East and North Africa, especially the wars of decolonization.
+Students examine European military history and its links to political, social, and cultural changes from 1600 to the present day.
+Topics may include major wars in Europe, European military conflicts in the Middle East and North Africa, and the wars of decolonization.

 HIST 3367.
 Eur-Age Absoltsm/Rev:1648-1815.
 3 Hours.

-Europe in the Age of Absolutism and Revolution.
-A study of significant issues in European history from 1648 to 1815.
-The course focuses on developments in political theory, natural science and economics as well as the tensions in the old social order which helped instigate the French Revolution.
+Students examine significant issues in European history from 1648 to 1815.
+Topics may include developments in political theory, natural science and economics, as well as the tensions in the old social order, which helped instigate the French Revolution.